|Information for: Visitors | Applicants | Current Students | Teachers | Alumni|

 Most students spend between $200-$400 per month on food.
 The ELI Student Life office organizes a shopping trip at during Orientation Week to help you find what you need in the grocery stores.
 The ELI strongly recommends bringing a lunch, snacks, and water to school to help you concentrate during the day.
 Preparing meals at home and bringing a lunch can help lower food costs.

 Since cash is not accepted for housing, tuition, and some other expenses, you'll want to open a bank account once you arrive in Gainesville.
 We recommend Campus USA, Bank of America, and Wells Fargo, all of which have branches on or near UF campus.
 At the bank, you will be able to open a checking account, get an ATM card, and purchase money orders and cashier's checks for $5 to $10, as well as keep your money safe.

 During the Orientation Week, you will check in and you will also take the CELT placement test.
 The results of this test will be used to place you in classes with other students who are at the same level as you.
 Levels are assigned for each skill, so you may have different levels in your grammar, listening/speaking, and reading/writing classes.
 During the first week of classes, your teachers will double-check to make sure you are in the appropriate level by giving diagnostic tests in class.

-Orientation means Welcome & Information Seminars Extravaganza!
-During Orientation Week, be sure to attend the ELI's Academic Orientation, Cultural Immersion Program Seminar, Student Life Seminar, and Insurance and Medical Issues Workshop.
-At these seminars, you will learn important information about life in the US and how to make the most of your time at the ELI.
+During Orientation Week, be sure to attend the ELI's Academic Orientation, Cultural Immersion Program Seminar, Student Life Seminar, and Medical Issues Seminars.
+You will learn important information about life in the US and how to make the most of your time at the ELI.